ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on satire of overly optimistic tech futurism.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on predictions of tomorrow's absurd challenges.

 ---